TomKugelman/Sorting-Algorithms/README.md

 A small collection of simple sorting algorithms of varying time complexity that showcase the importance of efficient algorithms.

+- All of these algorithms listed below were written by hand, no libraries or class methods were used unless absolutely necessary

-Algorithms used {
+## Algorithms used

-Insertion Sort
+- Insertion Sort
-Bubble Sort
+- Bubble Sort
-Quick Sort
+- Quick Sort
-Merge Sort
+- Merge Sort
-Selection Sort
+- Selection Sort
-}

-also includes Linear and Binary searches.
+- Linear Search
+- Binary Search

 While this program still has room for improvement, its main goal is to show off how algorithms that are simple to implament generaly have longer runtimes.
 This can only be shown with large sets of data (in this program we have arrays of thousands of integers).